-Chinese companies are increasingly entering the oil market through shareholding in large stateowned companies such as KazMunaiGaz EP and PetroKazakhstan.
+40% of oil production.
+Ten of these are wholly or almost wholly owned by Chinese companies, and in eight of these Chinese companies own 50% or more.22 Chinese companies are increasingly entering the oil market through shareholding in large state-owned companies such as KazMunaiGaz EP and PetroKazakhstan.
 In 2013 CNPC bought a USD 5 billion stake in the giant Kashagan oilfield, the world's most expensive oil project operated jointly by the state oil company KazMunaiGaz and a consortium consisting of CNPC, Exxon, Shell, Total and ENI.
 The field briefly started producing oil in 2013 after eight years of delay, but had to suspend production until 2016 due to poisonous gas leaks in the pipelines.23 The Kashagan project is likely to be the most strategic and long-term of China's investment in Kazakhstan as it is connected to the Kazakhstan-China oil pipeline.
 CNPC has committed to pay USD 3 billion for the financing of the second phase of the project, expected to start in 2020.24